vladtruta/Solaria-Android/README.md

 enter the system's Access Code (located on a sticker, on the actual Arduino chip).

-The Solaria App makes it easy to monitor the status of all the hydroponic systems you own, and also to get notified in case something goes wrong.
+The Solaria App makes it easy to monitor the status of all the hydroponic systems you own, and also to get notified in case that something goes wrong.